Catherine22/ClassLoader/README.md

 # ClassLoader

-This repository hosts an example of dynamically loading an apk and in-depth documentation.
+This repository hosts an example of dynamically loading an APK and in-depth documentation.

-This repo demonstrates how apks can be loaded into an installed app via ClassLoader.
+This repo demonstrates how APKs can be loaded into an installed app via ClassLoader.
 Users can automatically update their application without reinstalling it.
-Once developers fix any bug or update new features, there is no need to re-build your apk (ClassLoader apk), developers upload patch apks to their server.
+Once developers fix any bug or update new features, there is no need to re-build your APK (ClassLoader APK), developers upload patch APKs to their server.

 ## Use case

-1. Build a ClassLoader apk and patch apk(s).
+1. Build a ClassLoader APK and patch APK(s).
-2. Upload the patch apk to your server, only users who have installed ClassLoader apk can download it.
+2. Upload the patch APK to your server, only users who have installed ClassLoader APK can download it.
-3. Users install ClassLoader apk.
+3. Users install ClassLoader APK.
-4. Users open ClassLoader app and download the patch apk(s) which include(s) main business logic of your app.
+4. Users open ClassLoader app and download the patch APK(s) which include(s) main business logic of your app.
-5. Verify patch apk(s) and load classes into the ClassLoader app.
+5. Verify patch APK(s) and load classes into the ClassLoader app.

 Next, you will repeat the following steps again and again in your development life cycle:

 1. Add new features or fix bugs
-2. Build patch apk
+2. Build patch APK
-3. Update the patch apk in your server
+3. Update the patch APK in your server
-4. Users open ClassLoader app to download the patch apk and all the updates will be loaded to the installed app.
+4. Users open ClassLoader app to download the patch APK and all the updates will be loaded to the installed app.

-To do so, you must create two projects, ClassLoader and patch apk which combines features and/or layouts.
+To do so, you must create two projects, ClassLoader and patch APK which combines features and/or layouts.

 ### The main job of ClassLoader app

--   Download and validate the patch apk(s) automatically.
+-   Download and validate the patch APK(s) automatically.
--   Load classes of the patch apk(s).
+-   Load classes of the patch APK(s).
--   Shrink your app and hide your code in patch apk(s).
+-   Shrink your app and hide your code in patch APK(s).
--   Switch patch apks.
-I.e. You can run each patch apk independently without polluting their resources.
+-   Switch patch APKs.
+I.e. You can run each patch APK independently without polluting their resources.

-### The main job of patch apk(s)
+### The main job of patch APK(s)

 -   Provide features like instant messaging, taking photos, scanning QR codes, login or anything.
 -   UI components and business logic are both supported.